Walmart's Memorial Day sale has huge markdowns on KitchenAid, Apple, Shark and Vizio - NewsBreak

 What are the best Walmart Memorial Day deals?

-Typically, you'll find incredible sales on mattresses and outdoor furniture during Memorial Day and Walmart is no exception to this trend.
+Some of the absolute best Memorial Day deals are on mattresses and outdoor furniture.
 The retailer is offering tons of newly added rollback prices with steep savings on patio furniture sets, grills, mattresses and more.
 If you're looking to revamp your indoor spaces, there are also discounts on furniture, kitchen appliances, cleaning appliances, bedding and bath.
-Right now, you can save $120 on a top-rated Shark stick vacuum , save $50 on a propane gas grill for barbecuing this season or save up to $65 on the Apple Watch SE .
+Right now, you can save $61 on a top-rated Shark stick vacuum , save $50 on a propane gas grill for barbecuing this season or save up to $65 on the Apple Watch SE .

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.